wjcodes/festive-saturn/src/pages/index.md

     type: section_hero
     image: images/IMG_20200710_121214.jpg
     title: Privacy On Demand
+    content: >-
-    content: We provide privacy services to you so that you don't have to worry.
+      We provide privacy operational services so that you don't have to worry about managing this complexity.
     actions:
       - label: Learn More
         url: /features